Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 Is Catatonia Curable?

 Yes, catatonia is curable in many cases, especially with timely and appropriate treatment.
-Recovery from catatonia depends on several factors, including the underlying cause, early diagnosis, and individualized treatment, according to a study by Coffey MJ et al. 2024, “Catatonia: Treatment and prognosis.”
+Recovery from catatonia depends on several factors, including the underlying cause, early diagnosis, and individualized treatment.

 Is Catatonia Preventable?